VasilisIoannou/NTUA/README.md

         Reselling ticket application: Automate the reselling of tickets for the event

  (Write something about the project)

-## Database Features

- (Write here a list of things the Database stores )

 ## Database Scema
 ### Entity Related Diagram